VPN service

 • there is no bandwith limit, however individual client connections currently top-out at around 1GB/s.

-• VPN connections from BFH internal network is blocked.
+• VPN connections from BFH internal network are blocked.

 3.3 Client addresses